IgnitionBoulder/2015week1/deliverables/README.md

 #### HTML
 What are classes and IDs (and how are they different)?
+ID's are unique, each element can only have one ID, it is like the finger print of the elements.
+It is the thing that determines what pieces you are using in the elements adn you can only have one of these ID's for everysingle element and page.
+A class is not a unique aspect because you can use the same class for multiple and many elements.
+Also we can use many classes on one individual element.
+They are different because and ID is unique to each element where the class can be seen in many different elements.

 What are elements?
+An element is a single component of HTML Code, most elements are written with a start tag and an end tag, with the content in between.
+It is the framewrok of our HTML, where each element incorporates content into our HTML code.

 What are tags?
+Tags surround content and give meaning to the content.
+There are opening and closing tags for all the content on the HTML work.
+Tags are such as <body></body>, <h1></h1>, <a></a>.

 What are attributes?

 What are forms?
 What is a div?